kathysledge/smig/docs/guides/migrations.md

 ### Use transactions

 **smig** wraps migrations in transactions by default.
-If any statement fails, the entire migration is rolled back.
+If any statement fails, the entire migration is rolled back automatically, leaving your database in its previous state.

 ### Backup before major changes

-Protect your data before significant schema updates:
+For production databases or complex migrations, create a backup first.
+SurrealDB's export command captures both schema and data:

 ```zsh
 # Export current state